 Solid State gear has been used by many of the most prominent names in music, such as Depeche Mode and Blink 182.
 They are often featured on TV and in broadcast news.

-The Alpha VHD features some of the most striking features from their back catalog, including their flagship Duality console.
+The Solid State Logic Alpha VHD features some of the most striking features from their back catalog, including their flagship Duality console.
 Solid State Logic’s industry-renowned VHD Pre Circuits are featured in the Alpha VHD.

-Other notable features include the 48v Phantom Power capability, mic/line xlr input and output, and hi-Z switches.
+Other features include the 48v Phantom Power capability, mic/line xlr input and output, and hi-Z switches.

-The front panel of the preamp has instrument and line inputs with impedance detection, and on the back are XLR inputs.
+The front panel of the preamp has line and instrument inputs with impedance detection, and on the back are XLR inputs.
 Also featured is phantom power to adequately power condenser microphones.

 This best mic preamp is for those who want the best.
 This preamp is robust and highly professional, but it also embodies quality.